turbot/pipes-docs/docs/index.md

 # Getting Started with Turbot Pipes

-Turbot Pipes is the only intelligence, automation & security platform built specifically for DevOps.
+Testing Turbot Pipes is the only intelligence, automation & security platform built specifically for DevOps.
 Sign-up now and be running your first benchmark in just minutes!

 ## Sign up